From the Lighthouse Karen Boissonneault-Gauthier

 gutter of the daily news, on the covers of first editions in tiny nonsensical

 cursive, all the words connected.
 Curious fever.
-Channel of enlightenment
+Channel of enlightenment.

 Flame reaching beyond fever and fury, and well-meaning fact that always fell